 Our business is subject to a variety of risks and uncertainties, including, but not limited to, the risks and uncertainties described below.
 If any of the risks described below, or elsewhere in this report on Form 10-K, or our Company's other filings with the Securities and Exchange Commission (the "SEC"), were to occur, our financial condition and results of operations could suffer and the trading price of our common stock could decline.
-Additionally, if other risks not presently known to us, or that we do not currently believe to be significant, occur or become significant, our financial condition and results of operations could suffer and the trading price of our common stock could decline.
-Our risk factors, including but not limited to the risk factors listed below, are as follows:
+Additionally, if other risks not presently known to us, or that we do not currently believe to be significant, occur or become significant, our financial condition and results of operations could suffer and the trading but not limited to the risk factors listed below, are as follows: